HOMEPAGE FOR LOFMFH

 2. Because the Ice is melting at a rapid rate and as it does it uncovers a lot of ground that Horses can enrich with their mature as it breaks down in 45 days and becomes plant food.
 So to solve the Horse Slaughter problem for the good of the Horse, Planet and Humans lets get a fund together to ship the unwanted Horses to where it will do the most good and grow crops that are needed.
 Now that will kick in the good feeling of mankind all over the planet and most of all leave a better planet for our Childern.

 A Horseman for sixty some years, Tom is now working to educate the public about these issues so support may grow to establish more Humane Practices.

-The Horses at Looked Over Farms, have trained for jumping and have started to compete in the Show Ring visit: http://www.freehorse.mysite.com//
+The Horses at Looked Over Farms, have been trained for jumping and have started to compete in the Show Ring visit: http://www.freehorse.mysite.com//

-With respect to maturation, they have been lead in halter from birth to 3 years of age and then driven until 5 years of age, then ridden with ground training and then worked over fences at 7 years of age and then put in Show Ring when they show they can handle it.
+With respect to maturation, they have been lead in halter from birth to 3 years of age and then driven until 5 years of age, then ridden with ground training and then worked over fences at 7 or older years of age and then put in Show Ring when they show they can handle it.